• Skip to primary navigation

 Pocket diapers basically come with an insert that you put into the 'pocket' of the diaper.
 The insert slides into the center of the diaper and you place it on the baby.
 The pocket usually has adjustable snaps which makes it a 'one-size' diaper.
 You can adjust the snaps according to the size of your baby.

 The inserts are usually microfiber, cotton, bamboo, or hemp.
-My personal favorite is the bamboo charcoal inserts and we use those during the night time.
-However, the reason I love them the most is because there is no nasty stains because they are already so dark!
+My personal favorite is the bamboo charcoal inserts and we use those during the nighttime.
+However, the reason I love them the most is that there are no nasty stains because they are already so dark!

 Sleeve Diapers